fluhus/biostuff/paper.md

 It has been shown that error-proneness increases with API complexity [@Cataldo:2014], so minimizing the API can also contribute to reliability.
 Simplifying *biostuff*'s API is achieved by:
-1\) preferring use of builtin types as much as possible over introduction of new types,
+1\) preferring use of builtin types when possible over introduction of new types,
 2\) allowing configuration of functionality only when absolutely needed, making the default behavior good for general use, and